RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

 as well.
 When these two features are enabled, persistence is performed on the database slave and does not impact performance on the master.

-## Options for Configuring Data Persistence
+## Options for configuring data persistence

 There are six options for persistence in Redis Enterprise Software: